abeshenov/linux-tutorial/06-permissions.md

   * for security reasons,
   * not to touch data you're not supposed to.

-- File permissions managed on three levels:
+- Managed on three levels:
   * file owner,
   * file group,
   * everyone.